How do I know if a

 22. After I've purchased my puppy, how can I become more involved in the collie fancy?

 Your puppy's breeder should help facilitate your entry into the collie fancy.
 If the breeder lives nearby, he should be able to provide you with information on local collie club meetings and events.
 He should introduce you to other collie fanciers in your area.
 If he is active in club activities, ask him if you can come along.
 Volunteer to help out at club events.
 Consider membership in the Collie Club of America, the national club for collies.
-Read all you can by subscribing to dog magazines such as the AKC Gazette and Collie Expressions.
+Read all you can by subscribing to dog magazines such as the The Cassette and Collie Expressions.
 Attend the Collie Club of America National Specialty Show and enjoy the annual showcase of collies from all across the country.
 As you demonstrate to the rest of the fancy that your desire to learn and willingness to help are genuine, then you will most surely be welcomed into the fascinating world of the purebred collie.

 Text by Melinda Sunnarborg.
 All rights reserved.